-6 cups sourdough bread cubes (see note above)
+6 cups crusty sourdough bread cubes (see note above)

 1 cup vegan Italian sausage, crumbled (I used Field Roast Italian Sausage)